acbsp/bonafide.guru/en/contents.rst

 (S.B.
 4.8.
 54. commentary)

 It is self-evident that |SP| is an acharya of our sampradaya next to the Srila Bhaktisiddhanta Sarasvati Thakur.
+Consequently |SP|
-Consequently Srila Prabhupada is a present section in the chain.
+is a present section in the chain.
 He represents the disciplic succession at this time and thereby he is the person we shall address to learn the meaning of the “Śrīmad Bhāgavatam" teaching.